kling2024/Decision-Trees/README.md

     All tests passed.

-Here, the reuslt is All tests passed.
+Here, the result is All tests passed.
 As we saw above, the function returns that the best feature to split on at the root node is feature 2 ("Solitary").

 ## Building the tree